apidb-io/apidb-collection/README.md

 -----------
 Consider adding these settings to your ansible.cfg file under ````[defaults]````

+ * Forks allows to run more concurrent runs than the default of 5.
+ * Inventory should point to your inventory file
+ * display_skipped_hosts won't show all the "skipped" ansible code.

 ````
 [defaults]
-forks = 30                      # See Performance below for more details
+forks = 30
-inventory = inventory           # This should point to your inventory file
+inventory = inventory
-display_skipped_hosts = false   # This removes the "skipping messages from the ansible run"
+display_skipped_hosts = false
 ````

 Security